Hindu History

 6. Vishnugupta (500-570 A.D.)

-Gupta era is known as the golden era of Hinduism.
-Samudragupta is known as “Napoleon of India.”
-Hinduism was revived during this period as it was patronized by the kings themselves.
+The Gupta era is known as the golden era of Hinduism.
+Samudragupta is known as the “Napoleon of India.”
+Hinduism was revived during this period as the kings themselves patronized it.
 Guptas constructed beautiful temples and popularized idol worship.
 Buddhism declined significantly during this period.
-More restrictions were put upon women, polygamy was practiced, and the practice of Sati caught the roots during this period.
+More restrictions were put upon women, polygamy was practiced, and the practice of Sati caught its roots during this period.

 Vakatakas, Pallavas, and Chalukyas: